When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Pressure Balance Vs. Thermostatic Shower Valves

-To give you a clearer picture of the differences between the two shower valve types, we put together this handy chart:
+To give you a clearer picture of the differences, check out this comparison:

 Features Pressure Balance Valve Thermostatic Valve